Disc fibula

 A disc fibula or disc brooch is a type of fibula, that is, a brooch, clip or pin used to fasten clothing that has a disc-shaped, often richly decorated plate or disc covering the fastener.
-The terms are mostly used in relation to the Middle Ages of Europe, especially the earlier part of the period.
+The terms are mostly used in relation to the Middle Ages of Europe, especially the Early Middle Ages.
 They were the most common style of Anglo-Saxon brooches.

 In Scotland, where the need for a fastening at the shoulder lasted into the Renaissance and beyond, a type of silver "turreted" brooch for men was still being made in the 16th century and later.
 The Brooch of Lorn is the best-known example.

 Continental Europe

 Well-known fibulae of this type date to the Migration Period and the centuries either side of it, for example the disc fibulae from Soest or the Lower Saxon village of Holle in Germany.
 Disc fibulae up to over 5 centimetres in diameter were usually part of women's attire in continental Europe in the Early Middle Ages; much smaller examples were also worn by men, however, from the Carolingian era.

 Many disc fibulae have gold ornamentation inlaid with gemstones, are enamelled or damascened, or are overlaid with gold or silver.
 The well known Pliezhausen brooch was once the cover of a disc fibula.
 An example from the Roman era is the Tangendorf disc brooch.
 The early mediaeval Maschen disc brooch portrays a figure with a saintly aureole.